LilleAila/dotfiles/readme.md

 git add -A && git commit -m "Initial commit" nvim flake.nix # add rust-analyzer and start coding
 ```
+There are not that many templates, and most of them are not that good, so I should create a repo containing my own templates at some point.

 ### SSH
 ```bash